bchadfield/csw-website/help/add-team-members-to-workspace.markdown

 4. Click Add to complete the form.

 Completing the form will send out an invitation to the workspace to the new team member.

-New team members are [assigned by default](/help/admin/set-default-user-assignments.html) to all new content in that workspace.